Marcel Marceau: Early life and education

 According to Marceau, when he was five years of age, his mother took him to see a Charlie Chaplin film, which entranced him and led him to want to become a mime artist.
-The first time he used mime was after France was invaded, in order to keep Jewish children quiet while he helped them escape to neutral Switzerland.
+The first time he used mime was after France was invaded, in order to keep Jewish children quiet while he helped them escape to Switzerland.

+He gave his first major performance to 3,000 troops after the liberation of Paris in August 1944.

 After the war ended in 1945, he enrolled as a student in Charles Dullin's School of Dramatic Art in the Sarah Bernhardt Theatre in Paris, where he studied with teachers such as Joshua Smith and Étienne Decroux and Jean-Louis Barrault.